bmazin/ARCONS-pipeline/README.md

 ***

-Another package you will need is interval.
+Another package you will need is pyinterval.
 It depends on crlibm

+NOTE:  the python package interval is not the same thing.
+If this got installed by mistake, things might not work so well.
+A tell-tale sign that you have the correct thing installed is that this line works in ipython:

+from interval import interval, inf, imath

 On Turk, these packages installed in the usual way without fuss.